intel/CPU-Manager-for-Kubernetes/docs/cli.md

 Processor topology is discovered using [`lscpu`][lscpu].

+This command succeeds if the config directory is already written.
+If that is the case, logs are output saying so.
+If the existing configuration does not match the requested pool allocations, then the command logs at error level and exits with a nonzero status.

 For more information about the config format on disk, refer to [the `kcm` configuration directory][doc-config].